AnkitMU/ABC_OCL/README.md

 - summary JSON

-- Solver verification is slower but gives ground truth labels.
+- Solver verification is slower(affected by number of constraints to be verified) but gives verification labels (SAT/UNSAT).
 - Adavance features (similarity, implication checks, metadata_label) are enabled by default in the config file (example_suite.yaml).

 ---